daniel-slaugh/home/src/content/recipes/moms-orange-rolls.md

 4. Spread the [[butter, softened]] evenly across the dough rectangle.
 The butter should be very soft but not runny.

-5. Sprinkle a generous layer of [[granulated sugar]] over the butter.
-The right amount of sugar should all be held by the butter (not so much sugar that it's loose) but enough that you pretty much can't see the dough.

-6. Sprinkle a generous layer of [[ground cinnamon]].
-You don't want to see the sugar.
+5. Mix [[orange zest]] and [[granulated sugar]] in a bowl.
+Pour a generous layer of this sugar orange mix over the dough rectangle - you shouldn't be able to see the dough once you're done.

-7. Roll up tightly and slice into 1-inch pieces.
+6. Roll up tightly and slice into 1-inch pieces.
 Kitchen shears work great for this.

-8. Place rolls on greased baking sheets, cover, and let rise for about 1 hour (or bake sooner if you prefer a shorter rise).
+7. Place rolls on greased baking sheets, cover, and let rise for about 1 hour (or bake sooner if you prefer a shorter rise).

-9. Bake at 400°F for 12 to 15 minutes, until golden.
+8. Bake at 400°F for 12 to 15 minutes, until golden.

-10. Mix all frosting ingredients together until smooth:
+9. Mix all frosting ingredients together until smooth:

 - [[butter, softened]]
 - [[cream cheese, softened]]